Vicente-jpro/linux-troubleshooting/README.md

 # linux-troubleshooting

 ### How to fix busybox Initramfs Error on Ubuntu or Linux.
-Ubuntu Linux `Ubuntu 20.04 LTS`.
+Ubuntu Linux ´Ubuntu 20.04 LTS´.
 You can try using another version.

 <pre></pre>
 <pre>(initramfs) exit</pre>